Most people will agree that there is a wide range of factors that contribute to a person’s chances of struggling with addiction later in life.

 Thanks to counselling and group therapy sessions, people who are struggling with substance abuse as the result of sexual abuse are able to:

 - Learn how to process their emotions and get them under control.
 Clients are taught healthy coping mechanisms and tricks which can help them to face their feelings and deal with them in a way which feels more proactive and powerful.

 - Learn how to take care of themselves.
 Many survivors of sexual abuse come from homes where they have never really been taught how to live healthy and productive lives.
 Rehab can help to teach them self-care in a way that is useful and healing.

 - Where they can get help.
 At Cassiobury Court, the end of rehab isn’t the end of the support that is offered to clients.
 A dedicated recovery programme is available for up to 12 months after the end of rehab, ensuring that help is available 24/7.
 Not only this but the range of services and support offered, including everything from group therapy to yoga, offers new ideas for getting help, and new coping mechanisms for the future.

-The road to recovery from addiction is a long one anyway, and for those with a painful history this is likely to be even more difficult.
-But this is why rehabilitation services exist, and for many struggling with complex issues it could be the only successful way of beating an addiction.
+The road to recovery from addiction is a long one anyway, and for those with a painful history, this is likely to be even more difficult.
+But this is why rehabilitation services exist, and for many struggling with complex issues, it could be the only successful way of beating addiction.

 We can be contacted on 01923 369 161 or you can text HELP to 83222 to get started on your rehab journey.